 115.161 Staff and agency reporting duties Auditor Overall Determination: Meets Standard Auditor Discussion All staff are required to report, immediately and according to agency policy: any knowledge, suspicion, or information they receive regarding an incident of sexual abuse or sexual harassment that occurred; any retaliation against detainees or staff who reported such an incident; and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation.
-RISP requires all staff to comply with any applicable mandatory child abuse reporting laws, as well as to report, as (and when) appropriate, to licensing agencies and Adult Protective Services.
+RISP requires all staff to comply with any applicable mandatory child abuse reporting laws, as well as reports, as (and when) appropriate, to licensing agencies and Adult Protective Services.
 Other than when reporting to designated supervisors or officials and designated State or local service agencies, RISP policy prohibits staff from revealing any information related to a sexual abuse report to anyone beyond what is necessary to make treatment, investigation, and other security and management decisions.
 Upon receiving any allegation of sexual abuse, the barracks promptly reports the allegation to the appropriate agency office and to agency investigators.

-Interviews with the Agency Head designee, the PREA Coordinator, the Lieutenant (Commander) in charge of the Facility, and with Troopers.
-Relevant policy is found in GO 52H VI B. The Audit Team tested the reporting system.
-The Audit Team concludes that Lincoln Woods complies with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head designee, PREA Coordinator, the Facility Commander, and with Troopers.
+Relevant policy found in GO 52H VI B. The Audit Team tested the reporting system.
+The Audit Team has established that RISP is in compliance with this Standard.

-115.162 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion When RISP or the barracks learns that a detainee subject to a substantial risk of imminent sexual abuse, it takes action to protect the detainee immediately.
-There have been no instances in the past 12 months when the facility determined that a detainee was subject to a substantial risk of imminent sexual abuse.
-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head designee, the PREA Coordinator, the Commander, and, with staff (Troopers); and relevant policy governing the agency's protection duties when detainees are subject to a substantial risk of imminent sexual abuse, found in GO 52H VI B. RISP has been found to comply with this Standar found in GO 52H VI B. VI B. RISP has been found to comply with this Standard --- ----------------------- --------------------------- ------------------------------
+115.162 Agency protection duties

+When RISP or the barracks learns that a detainee is subject to a substantial risk of imminent sexual abuse, it takes action to protect the detainee immediately.
+There was one instance in the past 12 months when the facility determined that a detainee seemed at risk for sexual abuse.
+This detainee was single-celled and monitored closely.

+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head designee, the PREA Coordinator, the Commander, and, with staff (troopers); and relevant policy governing the agency's protection duties when detainees are subject to a substantial risk of imminent sexual abuse found in GO 52H VI B.

-115.163 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Lincoln Woods Barracks has a policy requiring that, upon receiving an allegation that a resident was sexually abused while confined at another facility, the Commander, within 72 hours and as soon as possible, must notify the head of the facility or the appropriate office of the agency or facility, where sexual abuse is alleged to have occurred.
+115.163 Reporting to other confinement facilities

+Scituate Barracks has a policy requiring that, upon receiving an allegation that a resident was sexually abused while confined at another facility, the Commander, within 72 hours and as soon as possible, must notify the head of the facility or the appropriate office of the agency or facility where sexual abuse is alleged to have occurred.
 Protective Services and law enforcement will also be contacted, as appropriate.
 RISP is required to document that it has provided such notification within 72 hours of receiving the allegation.
 The agency/facility policy requires that allegations received from other facilities/agencies have been investigated in accordance with the PREA Standards.
-In the past 12 months, there have been no other facilities about or from which Lincoln Woods Barracks has received allegations of sexual abuse.
-Analysis: Evidence used to determine compliance with this Standard include the following: Policy requiring reporting to other facilities within 72 hours, found in General Order 52H VII C; the form used to document allegations; and interviews with the Agency Head, the PREA Coordinator and the Facility Commander.
-Lincoln Woods meets all the requirements of this Standard.
+In the past 12 months, there have been no other facilities about or from which Scituate Barracks has received allegations of sexual abuse.

+Analysis: Evidence used to determine compliance with this Standard includes the following: Policy requiring reporting to other facilities within 72 hours found in General Order 52H VII C; the form used to document allegations; and interviews with the Agency Head designee, the PREA Coordinator, and the Facility Commander.